box/box-ui-elements/README.md

 The messages that are needed for the components can be imported from `box-ui-elements/i18n/[LANGUAGE]` package under `node_modules`.
 The code examples for each of the UI Elements below assume `en-US` and show how the US english messages are imported in.

 ## Authentication
-We have designed the Box UI Elements in an authentication-type agnostic way.
-Whether you are using them for users who have Box accounts (Managed Users) or non-Box accounts (App Users), they should just work out of the box.
-They only expect an **access token** to be passed in for authentication.
+The Box UI Elements are designed to be agnostic of authentication type.
+They can be used for users with Box accounts (Managed Users) or those without (App Users), and only expect an access token to be passed in for authentication.
 The [developer documentation](https://developer.box.com/docs/box-ui-elements) contains more information on how to generate and use these access tokens.

 ## CSS
 The Box UI Elements require their corresponding CSS stylesheets to render properly.
 You will need to set up Webpack's style-loader and css-loader in order to properly include the CSS like in the examples below.
 Alternatively, you can include the appropriate CSS files in your application's HTML without importing it in React.
 Links to hosted versions of these CSS files on the Box CDN can be found in the documentation links below.

 # Components
-You can import the `ContentExplorer`, `ContentPicker`, `ContentUploader`, `ContentPreview`.
+You can import the `ContentExplorer`, `ContentPicker`, `ContentUploader`, or `ContentPreview`.
 Similarly, you can also import the `ContentPickerPopup` and `ContentUploaderPopup` which are popup versions for the Content Picker and Content Uploader, respectively.

 ## Content Explorer ([Documentation](https://developer.box.com/docs/box-content-explorer))